caicloud/nirvana/README.md

 ### Is it popular?

-It's time to expose some metrics to help understand and diagonse our service!
+It's time to expose some metrics to help understand and diagnose our service!
 Nirvana has out-of-box support for instrumentation, to enable exposing request metrics, just add one more configuration:

 ```go